tiro-agent/tiro-agent/README.md

 # <img src="https://upload.wikimedia.org/wikipedia/commons/c/c8/Logo_of_the_Technical_University_of_Munich.svg" width="44">&ensp;Tiro - an autonomous web agent
 This repository consists of a web agent that can be used to automate tasks on the live web.
 For more details, please refer to the system report.

+> [!IMPORTANT]
+> Please note that operating in a live web environment, as this agent does, may result in occasional inconsistencies or unexpected errors.
+Although multiple error-handling mechanisms are in place, some issues may still arise.
+Additionally, the use of a large language model introduces inherent unpredictability.
+For this reason, __YOU SHOULD NEVER USE THIS AGENT FOR SENSITIVE TASKS OR DATA.__ Please keep this in mind while using the agent.

 ## 🗂️ Project structure
 This shows an excerpt of the project structure to highlight relevant directories.
 ```